colin-gourlay/sundown-sessions/src/content/releases/r/ramones/end-of-the-century/index.md

 ---
 ## About

-End of the Century is a release by Ramones released in 1980-02-04.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Rock 'n' Roll Radio.
+*End of the Century* earns its place in the Sundown Sessions catalogue through “Rock 'n' Roll Radio”, a selection that offers a direct route into Ramones's work.

+Heard in the context of the full release, “Rock 'n' Roll Radio” is an invitation to explore beyond the track featured on the show.